eugenn/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 test set accuracy of 0.951

 As was mentioned before the first adjustments were the grayscaling and normalization to avoiding overfitting with RGB images and speeding up of trainig the model.
-The next improvement was balancing the trainig set.
-After that I've swaped the RELU and maxpooling functions in the my neural network and that gave me some extra points to accuracy.
+The next improvement was balancing the training set.
+After that I've swapped the RELU and maxpooling functions in the my neural network and that gave me some extra points to accuracy.
 After this I added dropout between each fully connected layers to improve accuracy a little further.

 Which parameters were tuned?
 How were they adjusted and why?
 I played a lot with learning rate, number of epochs, layers depths and dropouts.
-It was very hard for my to stop with futher new experiments.
-Because there are remains many other parameters to tune as well as various network configuration but I was limittied by time and costs for the AWS instatnce.
+It was very hard for my to stop with further new experiments.
+Because there are remains many other parameters to tune as well as various network configuration but I was limited by time and costs for the AWS instance.
 I start playing with learning rate 20 and various layer depth.
 When I found promising configuration I increased quantity of epoch to 50.

 What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?